rails/rails/guides/source/active_model_basics.md

 The `assign_attributes` method has an alias `attributes=`.

 INFO: A method alias is a method that performs the same action as another method, but is called something different.
+Aliases exist primarily for the sake of readability and convenience.

 The following example demonstrates the use of the `attributes=` method to set multiple attributes at once: